moneroexamples/xubuntu-vm-through-whonix-gateway/README.md

 Make sure Whonix Gateway is working and restart the Xubuntu.
 After that, Xubuntu should use the Whonix Gateway for all internet trafic.

 And now everything should work.
-You can start `firefox` and check your ip address at https://ipleak.net/ or in console using `elinks` or `lynx`.
+You can start `firefox` and check your ip address at [tor check website](https://check.torproject.org/) or in console using `elinks` or `lynx`.

 ## Monero in Xubuntu VM through Whonix Gateway